Big Change: How companies need to evolve.

-We are living in one of the greatest periods of change in human history.
+We live in one of the most significant periods of change in human history.
 Companies must evolve proactively to keep up with the people they serve.

 Every two days, we create as much information as we did from the dawn of civilization until 2003.